treytomes/micro-hack/README.md

 Have a battle heat meter increase every time an attack is made.
 Use the heat meter to help decide how much XP the player gets after the battle.
 Longer battles (indicating strong / more enemies give me XP.

+Use the battle heat value to calculate the Challenge Rating (CR) of the encounter, e.g. XP = 50 + (Encounter CR × 25)

 ## Automatic Health Regen

 I'm not sure whether this is even a good feature to include.